EFWob/RetroRadio/README.md

   you see something like *nvssetstr failed!* in Serial output, or if entries have vanished from your preference settings, you are probably out of NVS-space.
 - for 4MB (standard) flash sizes I use the partion-table _radio4MB_default.csv_ that can be found at the _/etc_ folder in this repository.
 This layout is not compatible to the _default_ partition, notably for the NVS section.
 That means you must reload the default preferences (and edit the wifi credentials) if you flash using this partition table.
+- Currently it is tested in platformio-environment only.
+The platformio.ini file has already some entries.
+Mainly to maintain different radios (with differen MCUs and pinouts).
+For starters, you can try the environment _plain devkit_, which uses the default partition table and thus should keep your NVS-settings.

+# Generic additions
+## Summary
+Generic additions are not specific to the Retro radio idea but can be used in general with the ESP32 Radio.
+You can skip to section [Extended
+Input Handling](#extended-input-handling) if you are not interested to use the following features for now:
+ - [Ethernet](#ethernet-support) can be used (I had to place one radio at a spot with weak WLAN reception)
+ - [Philips RC5 protocol](#added-support-for-rc5-remotes-philips) is implemented to be used in addition/instead of to the NEC protocol.
+ - A [channel concept](#channel-concept) is introduced to simplify a re-mapping of presets.
+ - Radio can now play from [genre playlists](#genre-playlist) that can be downloaded from a internet radio database server.
+ - [IR remote handling](#added-support-for-longpress-and-release-on-ir-remotes) has been extended to recognise longpress and release events
+ - When assigning commands to an event (IR pressed, touch pressed or new events like tune knob turned) you can execute not only a single command, but command sequences also.
+A command sequence is a list of commands separated by _;_
+ - when a value for a command is evaluated, you can dereference to a RAM/NVS entry by _@key_.
+Simple
+	  example: if the command _volume = @def_volume_ is encountered, then RAM/NVS are searched for key _def_volume_
+	  which will be used as paramter (if not found, will be substituted by empty string)

 ## Storing values into RAM (or NVS)
 In the original version, _key_-_value_-pairs are stored into NVS.
 There is now a way to store such pairs into RAM as well.
 So from now on,